BonsaiDen/JavaScript-Garden/CONTRIBUTING.md

 1. Contributing to JS Garden makes you a fantastic person, and Brendan Eich will find you immensely attractive.

 Thank you for being kind enough to help out!

+## Testing locally

+1. Run `npm run build.js` to build
+1. Run a webserver from the root of the repo to view

+## Getting changes merged

+1. Squash your changes into one commit
+1. Make sure the site still works :)
+1. Make a PR